MicrosoftDocs/customer-insights/ci-docs/activities.md

 ## Manage existing customer activities

-Go to **Data** > **Activities** to view your saved activities, their source entity, the activity type, and if they are included in the customer timeline.
+Go to **Data** > **Activities** to view your saved activities, their source table, the activity type, and if they are included in the customer timeline.
 You can sort the list of activities by any column or use the search box to find the activity you want to manage.

-Select an activity to view available actions.
+Select an activity to rename or delete the activity.
+To edit, select **Configure activities**.

-- **Edit** the activity to change it's configuration.
-The configuration opens on the review step.
-After changing the configuration, select **Save activity** and then select **Run** to process the changes.
-- **Rename** the activity.
-Select **Save** to apply your changes.
-- **Delete** the activity.
-To delete more than one activity at once, select the activities and then **Delete**.
-Confirm the deletion.

 ## View activity timelines on customer profiles

-1. If you selected **Show in activity timeline** in the activity configuration, go to **Customers** and select a customer profile to view the customer's activities in the **Activity timeline** section.
+1. If you selected **Show this activity in the timeline on your customer profile** in the activity configuration, go to **Customers** and select a customer profile to view the customer's activities in the **Activity timeline** section.

    :::image type="content" source="media/Activity_Timeline1.PNG" alt-text="View configured activities in Customer Profiles.":::